SorenRusbjerg/Project-Behavioral-Cloning/writeup.md

 #### 3. Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+I then ran the track backwards.
 Here is an example image of center lane driving:

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover from the road sides These images show what a recovery looks like starting from a right side recovery:

 ![alt text][image3]
 ![alt text][image4]
 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.
+Then I repeated this process on track two in order to get more data points:

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

 ![alt text][image6]

+The input images was cropped by the N.N. to get better generalization (left: input; right: cropped):

 ![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had app.
+53.500 number of data points.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
+The ideal number of epochs was in the range of 3 to 7 as evidenced by when the validation loss started to flatten.
+I retrained the network a couple of times when I got new turning data, and therefore the total number of epochs became higher.

-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+I used an adam optimizer so that manually training the learning rate wasn't necessary, and as it is an effective optimizer.
+An example of my training process can be seen below:

+![alt text][image8]